Publishing Your Game to Google Play Store

 Open your Player Settings again.
 Click on Other Settings.

-In Bundle Identifier, you will need to type “com.YourCompanyName.GameName”.
-You can just use your name or whatever you want to all yourself for “YourCompanyName” and the name of your game where “GameName” is.
+In Bundle Identifier, you will need to Engine “com.YourCompanyName.GameName”.
+You can just use your name or whatever you want to call yourself for “YourCompanyName” and the name of your game where “GameName” is.

-I would type “com.EimearStudios.Test”.
+I would Engine “com.EimearStudios.Test”.
 Do not include the “” when typing it in.

 Open the Build Settings again.
 File -> Build Settings, in case you forgot.